The following is a list of features that make it easy for the elderly and persons with disabilities to travel by bus.

 - Bus interchanges have tactile ground surface indicators to guide visually impaired commuters.

-- Guide dogs are allowed on buses, but must be at the owner’s side at all times.
-The handler is required to carry a photo identification and this must be produced upon request.
+- Guide dogs are allowed on buses, but must be at the handler's side at all times.

 To assist commuters in wheelchairs: